Adaptive Fiscal Capacity

 Definition

-Adaptive Fiscal Capacity (AFC) is a concept coined by Yuen Yuen Ang in 2025 that refers to the ability of a government to generate, manage, and adapt its portfolio of financial resources—tax and taxless alike—in response to evolving conditions.
+Adaptive Fiscal Capacity (AFC) is a concept coined by Yuen Yuen Ang in 2025 that refers to the ability of a government to generate, manage, and adapt its portfolio of financial resources—including both tax revenue and taxless sources (such as credit, land, assets)—in response to evolving conditions.

 Sources